waterrmalann/pazz/README.md

 - Add, edit, delete, and list password entries.
 - AES-256 encrypted storage of passwords.
+- Generation of extremely secure passwords using 4 available generators.
 - Copy to/from clipboard.
 - SQL based local storage using SQLite.